 Where it is: Perched high on the rolling hills of County Down, Helen's Tower is an Irish Landmark Trust-owned beauty set amidst the woods of the Clandeboye Estate.
 Embedded in the area’s history, it was commissioned by Lord Dufferin of Clandeboye, designed by Scottish architect William Burn and completed in 1861.

-Why it’s special: Once the game-keeper’s tower, Helen's Tower has been transformed into an enchanting three-storey self-catering property.
+Why it’s special: Once the game-keeper’s tower, Helen's Tower has been transformed into an enchanting three-story self-catering property.
 The preservation of the interiors and fittings unique to the 19th century definitely add to its charm.
-The octagonal room, in particular, has panelling throughout with poems engraved on metal plates set into the walls.
-It has even been immortalised by poets Tennyson and Browning over the years.
+The octagonal room, in particular, has paneling throughout with poems engraved on metal plates set into the walls.
+It has even been immortalized by poets Tennyson and Browning over the years.

 What fans say: “Standing on the roof top, the sun beating down, looking out over the incredible countryside, towns and cities is an unforgettable memory.
 Every room inside the tower has its own character.”
 Bertie, Airbnb